merely-useful/py-rse/index.md

 > <https://pypi.org/project/pyzipf/>
 >
 > You won't be able to execute the `twine upload`
-> commands exactly as shown
+> commands below exactly as shown
 > (because Amira has already uploaded the `pyzipf` package),
 > but the general sequence of commands in this section
 > is an excellent resource to refer back to when you are